 Step by Step Outreach Plan for Lasting Success

-On the other hand many of them still approach new school SEO with an old school SEO mindset.
-That’s “get links quick” usually.
+On the other hand many of them still approach new school SEO with the old school SEO mindset.

-Outreach when executed hastily and based on the wrong assumptions leads to ostracized influencers you can’t approach anymore in the future.
+Outreach done hastily and based on the wrong assumptions leads to ostracized influencers.

 First you have to find out what the niche, industry or country you want to optimize for is all about.